shyakafrancis123/submission_reminder_app_shyakafrancis123/README.md

 ##Features
--It has an automated scheduling of remainders for submissions -It can also send notifications to keep users updated -It is also easy to sestup andd sun with simple shell scripts -It also has an organised project structure for easy maintenance and extension
+-It has an automated scheduling of remainders for submissions -It can also send notifications to keep users updated -It is also easy to setup and  runs with simple shell scripts -It also has an organised project structure for easy maintenance and extension

 ## Installation